adambard/learnxinyminutes-docs/git.html.markdown

 Git is a distributed version control and source code management system.

-Git does this through a series of snapshopts of your project, and it works with those snapshots to provide you with functionality to version and manage your source code.
+Git does this through a series of snapshots of your project, and it works with those snapshots to provide you with functionality to version and manage your source code.